NoxFly/Drag-and-Drop/README.md

         y:      // current Y position of element while dragging - relative to the last drop position },
     startingPosition: {
-        x: ,    // X position of element while dragging - relative to the page
+        x: ,    // X position of dragging element before the drag - relative to the page
-        y:      // Y position of element while dragging - relative to the page },
+        y:      // Y position of dragging element before the drag - relative to the page },
     relativeStartingPosition: {
-        x: ,    // X position of element while dragging - relative to the last drop position
+        x: ,    // X position of dragging element before the drag - relative to the last drop position
-        y:      // Y position of element while dragging - relative to the last drop position }
+        y:      // Y position of dragging element before the drag - relative to the last drop position }
 }
 ```